About Our Church

 I have a B.S. in Management, along with certification in several extensive management and personal skills courses, and I am currently a “hybrid distance student” at Nashotah House Theological Seminary in Wisconsin, pursuing my Masters in Ministry.
 The majority of my secular career included 23 years with Peterbilt Motors Company, a division of PACCAR, where I served in various executive management positions including National Customer Service Manager and Region Manager/Northeast Region.

 I heard God’s call to ministry in 2013 and was ordained a Deacon in the Diocese of Central Florida on 9/9/2017 in the midst of Hurricane Irma.
 The call to the priesthood began in 2019 and I officially began the journey in September 2020 and was made a postulant for Holy Orders to the Priesthood in April 2021.
-I was appointed Interim Pastor-in-Charge at Church of Our Saviour effective May 28, 2021 and continue to serve God and His people in that capacity as I pursue my continuing education and path to the priesthood.
+I was appointed Interim Pastor-in-Charge at Church of Our Saviour effective May 28, 2021.
+I was ordained and installed as Rector on October 9, 2022.